AmalyaJohnson-TRI/SmartProcessAnalytics/README.md

 The final result is stored in the `selected_model` and `fitting_result` variables.

 Note: MATLAB is required to use the linear dynamic model.
 It is called through matlab.engine (https://www.mathworks.com/help/matlab/matlab_external/call-matlab-functions-from-python.html).
 If the user has ADAPTx, it can also be used to create a linear state-space model through SPA.
-SPA will ask for the url of your ADAPTx package.

 Please contact Richard Braatz at braatz@mit.edu for any inquiries.